Thorn (organization)

-Thorn: Digital Defenders of Children, previously known as DNA Foundation, is an international anti-human trafficking organization that works to address the sexual exploitation of children.
-The primary programming efforts of the organization focus on Internet technology and the role it plays in facilitating child pornography and sexual slavery of children on a global scale.
-The organization was founded by American actors Demi Moore and Ashton Kutcher.
+Thorn: Digital Defenders of Children, previously known as DNA Foundation, is a nonprofit organization that builds technology to defend children from sexual abuse.
+Founded in 2012, the organization creates products and programs to empower the platforms and people who have the ability to defend children.

 History

 DNA Foundation was founded in 2009, by film and television actors Demi Moore and Ashton Kutcher.
 At that time, Moore was viewing an MSNBC documentary on human trafficking and sexual slavery of children in Cambodia.
 While later researching some of the issues that were presented in the film, she was inspired to act when she learned that child pornography and the sexual slavery of children were taking place not only in Cambodia, but in the United States as well.

 When DNA Foundation was established, the name of the organization represented the couple, along with their joint commitment to addressing human trafficking.
 On November 15, 2012, the name of the organization was changed following the dissolution of the founders' marriage.
 As of 2012, they remain with the organization as co-founders.
 The members of the board of directors of Thorn include Moore and Kutcher; as well as Ray Chambers, the United Nations Secretary-General's Special Envoy for Malaria; and Jim Pitkow, co-founder of Attributor.

+In September 2023, Kutcher resigned from the organization after sending a letter to a judge requesting leniency in the sentencing of his former costar Danny Masterson who was convicted of two counts of rape.

+In 2024, Thorn's hiring of two former Europol officials in 2022 was the subject of an investigation by the European Ombudsman for potential violations of the conflict of interest rules by Europol.